Ice Cube Net Worth : $180 Million (approx.)

 |Nеt Wоrth іn 2022:||$180 mіllіоn|

-He has an older brother, and a half-sister who was tragically killed when Ice Cube was just 12.
+Ice Cube has an elder brother, and a half-sister who was tragically killed when Ice Cube was just 12.
 Ice Cube grew up on Van Wick Street in Los Angeles, and started writing raps and hip-hop music by age 14.

 Ice Cube got his rapper name from his older brother, quoted as saying his brother threatened to slam him into a freezer and pull him out when he was an ice cube, and the name stuck.

 Ice Cube attended William Howard Taft High School in Woodland Hills, CA. When he was 16, he sold his first song to future N.W.A. member Eazy-E.

 After high school, ice cube enrolled at the Phoenix Institute of Technology in Arizona in the fall of 1987.
-He studied architectural drafting and completed his diploma in a year.
+Ice Cube studied architectural drafting and completed his diploma in a year.
 Ice Cube then returned to Los Angeles to pursue a career in rap.

 Ice Cube formed the group C.I.A. with friend Sir Jinx.
 They performed at parties around L.A. hosted by Dr. Dre.
 In 1987, Ice Cube and CIA released a track produced by Dr. Dre, “My Posse.”

 Ice Cube showed Eazy-E the lyrics to a rap he had penned, “Boyz-n-the-Hood” and he initially hated the lyrics.
 However, Eazy-E went on to record the song for “N.W.A and the Posse”, the debut album for N.W.A. the group which also included Dr. Dre, MC Ren, DJ Yella, and Ice Cube.

 Ice Cube wrote Dr. Dre and Eazy-E’s rhymes and half the lyrics for the group’s breakthrough album, 1988’s “Straight Outta Compton”.
 However, he was only paid $32,000 for his contributions.
 Ice Cube left N.W.A. after conflicts involving his pay and official contracts with the group were unable to be resolved.

 “AmeriKKK’a Most Wanted”, Ice Cube’s first solo album, was released in May 1990 leading to instant success, riding the wave of rap’s immense popularity of the time.
-He released the EP “Kill at Will” which became the first hip hop EP to go Platinum in the same year.
+Ice Cube released the EP “Kill at Will” which became the first hip hop EP to go Platinum in the same year.